bentriom/ABCRN.jl/README.md

 ## Install

-This package is not yet registered in the Julia's packages.
+This package is not yet registered in the Julia's General registry.
 For the install of the package:

 1. Launch Julia's REPL (for example by entering `julia` in the shell)
 2. Enter Pkg's REPL by typing `]`